IlyaLab/gssnng/docs/index.rst

 This package works with AnnData objects stored as h5ad files.
 Expression values are taken from adata.X.
 For creating groups, up to four categorical variables can be used, which are found in the adata.obs table.
 Gene sets can be provided by using .gmt files or through the OmniPath API (see below).

-Scoring functions work with ranked or unranked data ("your mileage may vary")

 .. note::

    This project is under active development.
-Please consider using a named release.
+Please consider using a named release if you're concerned about reproducibility.